SAP-archive/SAP_GWM_Apps_for_Office/README.md

 4. Microsoft Office Professional 2013 and Microsoft Office 365 (Office Online).
 5. **Required Library Files**-
 The following Dynamic Link Library files (with the extension .dll) should be present in the Global Assembly Cache (GAC) folder for installation:
-Newtonsoft.Json.dll (version 5.0.6)
+	1. Newtonsoft.Json.dll (version 5.0.6)
-Microsoft.IdentityModel.Clients.ActiveDirectory.dll (version 1.0.2)
+	2. Microsoft.IdentityModel.Clients.ActiveDirectory.dll (version 1.0.2)
-Microsoft.IdentityModel.Clients.ActiveDirectory.WindowsForms.dll (version 1.0.2)
+	3. Microsoft.IdentityModel.Clients.ActiveDirectory.WindowsForms.dll (version 1.0.2)
-Newtonsoft.Json.dll is available in the Json.Net 5.0.6 package, Microsoft.IdentityModel.Clients.ActiveDirectory.dll and
+	4. Newtonsoft.Json.dll is available in the Json.Net 5.0.6 package,
+	5. Microsoft.IdentityModel.Clients.ActiveDirectory.dll and
-Microsoft.IdentityModel.Clients.ActiveDirectory.WindowsForms.dll are available in the Active Directory Authentication Library 1.0.2 package.
+	6. Microsoft.IdentityModel.Clients.ActiveDirectory.WindowsForms.dll are available in the Active Directory Authentication Library 1.0.2 package.
 These packages can be downloaded at https://www.nuget.org/ with a registered account.
 The downloaded files can be extracted to view the DLL files in the lib folder based on the .NET Framework version.
 Follow these steps to add the required DLL files to the GAC folder:
 		1. Open Visual Studio Tools on the Start menu, right-click on Developer Command Prompt for VS2013 or Developer Command Prompt for VS2010 (depending on the version of Visual Studio being used) and choose Run as Administrator , choose Yes if Windows displays a security prompt.
 		2. In Developer Command Prompt , run the command gacutil -if <file path of DLL> and press Enter.
 Repeat this step till all the required DLL files are added successfully.
 6. **SAP Gateway for Microsoft (GWM)** Solution.

 Steps to run Apps for Office Workflow Solution
 ----------------------------------------------

 ***Note: You need to have a workflow and a related Taskprocessing service configured and accessible.***

-•	Download the SAP.Workflow.AppsforOfficeApplication code from Github.
+ - Download the SAP.Workflow.AppsforOfficeApplication code from Github.
-•	Extract the file.
+ - Extract the file.
-•	Open SAP.Workflow.AppsforOfficeApplication.sln file.
+ - Open SAP.Workflow.AppsforOfficeApplication.sln file.
-•	Build the project (You need to add the above mentioned library files to GAC to build the project successfully).
+ - Build the project (You need to add the above mentioned library files to GAC to build the project successfully).
-•	Deploy the solution.
+ - Deploy the solution.
-•	Run the project.
+ - Run the project.
-•	Enter the credentials to connect to Exchange email account.

 Documentation:
 ==============